|Nutritional Guidelines (per serving)|

-Pour the ingredients into a cocktail shaker filled with ice.
+Fill a cocktail shaker with ice.

 Garnish with fresh blueberries skewered on a cocktail pick or float them on top of the drink.
+Serve and enjoy.

 - Another option is to use mango nectar as a substitute.
 It's typically sold in cans and can be found near the juices at many grocers.

 - For a really interesting twist, mix this drink up with whiskey.
 Be sure to choose a smooth whiskey without too many bold flavors; steer clear of rye whiskeys or high-proof, bold bourbons.
-Something like Maker's Mark, Jameson, or Canadian Club would be excellent.

 How Strong Is a Blueberry Martini?